privacyidea/privacyidea/doc/configuration/system_config.rst

 But given your users log in with email addresses like *user@gmail.com* and *otheruser@outlook.com* you probably do not want to split.

+How a user is related to a realm is described here: :ref:`relate_realm`

 This option also affects the login via the :ref:`rest_auth`

 .. _return_saml_attributes: